 Conclusion- How to Remove Spray Paints From Wood Floors

 Bottom line is, no matter what paint, the first thing to keep in mind is clean stains when they’re fresh.
 Nothing works better.
 And if you find yourself in a situation where you just need to clean them off, avoid the use of chemicals.
-They can be extremely caustic and can dama.
+They can be extremely caustic and can damage your hardwood floor.